 Gladys is a successful woman in STEM.
 She offers mentorship programs for high school students who would like to join the STEM field as their chosen career.
 As a seasoned moderator and speaker, she volunteers for speaking engagements, panel moderation and discussions with a bias in diversity, inclusion and equality in technology.
 She has agreed to talk to us about her career path, inspirations and ideas on how to improve the situation of women in STEM.
 Read her story.

 Don’t get discouraged with rejection.
 In academia, rejection is our everyday life.
 Celebrate every small success.
 If you belong to an underrepresented group and/or minority group in STEM, don’t get discouraged by the lack of diversity.
 Things are changing, slowly, but changing.
 Focus on making your voice heard bring awareness to your department.
 It’s uncomfortable sometimes, but there are different ways of doing it, so find the way that fits you best. – That’s a piece of advice from Adriana, a postdoctoral Research Associate at the University of New Hampshire.
 Read more here.

 Milana Stojadinov, Software Engineer, Serbia

 It appears that the low percentage of women in engineering is affecting our self-confidence.
 For the time being, encouraging women and girls regardless of their age might help.
 This is why I became a mentor at Rails Girls, free coding workshops for women.
 I believe that similar grassroots initiatives are inspiring and creating a safe and encouraging community where women can develop new skills together – says Milana, a Software Engineer from Serbia, working at Rendered Text.
-We could agree more!
+We couldn’t agree more!
 Read the whole story.